MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/system-requirements-channel-integration-framework-v2.md

 ## Omnichannel for Dynamics 365 Customer Service or Customer Service Workspace

-To have multisession capabilities, your organization must use a multi-session app, such as Omnichannel for Customer Service or Customer Service Workspace.
+To have multisession capabilities, your organization must use a multisession app, such as Omnichannel for Customer Service or Customer Service Workspace.

 ## Licensing